 The City of London is primarily a business centre, and this is reflected in it’s pubs opening times.
 Very few pubs are open at the weekend, and even those that are may have restricted hours.
 The best time to visit is Monday to Friday.

-Fullers: Owners of three of the largest and most impressive pubs in the city, all ex bank buildings ( part of one is a renovated Smithfield butchers shop ).
+Fullers: Owners of two of the largest and most impressive pubs in the city, both ex bank buildings ( part of one is a renovated Smithfield butchers shop ).

-The Counting House, Cornhill.
-The Old Bank of England, Fleet Street.
-The Butchers Hook & Cleaver, Smithfield.
+The Counting House, Cornhill, The Butchers Hook & Cleaver, Smithfield.

 Now also owners of, Ye Olde Mitre, Ely Court (off Hatton Garden). http://www.yeoldemitreholburn.co.uk/